 What do you think the solution is to address these pain points?

 Most of these issues are easily addressed with an artful blend of good design and use of modern speech recognition technologies, what LumenVox calls Speech Art.
 If you listen to the very best contact center agents within a business and model how they solve the same issues and how they question a caller, you’ll understand how callers really ask questions and can provide very lifelike IVR responses.
-By following this model, you can produce frictionless, intuitive (and personalized) interactions with callers, radically improving their experience.
+By following this model, you can produce a conversational IVR that provides frictionless, intuitive (and personalized) interactions with callers, radically improving their experience.

 The very first thing a good IVR should do is quickly identify who the caller is, confirm that assumption.
 Remember, a blend of technologies can make this easier.
 Look up the phone number they are calling from in your back-end systems and see if you can determine their identify from that.
 You can use both speech recognition and voice biometric authentication to make that process simple and easy if needed.
 More than likely calling from their cell phone, which provides a unique identifier.